Kusnierewicz/Mastermind-game/README.md

 ## Still in developement stage!!

-AI is based on Donald Knuth Five-guess algorithm, but it's not completed yet.
+AI is based on Donald Knuth Five-guess algorithm, but it's not complete yet.

 ## Contributing